“Dear guests and friends of the Tiroler Zugspitz Arena,

 Entry requirements to Austria

 Austria has recently reopened its boarders for tourist travel.
-All travellers need a negative Covid test or proof of vaccination/past covid infection .
+All travellers need a negative Covid test and a proof of vaccination/past covid infection .
 Please do always refer to your home country's travel warnings and regulations.

-Furthermore, poeple without proof of a nageative test, vaccination/past covid infection need to register digitally before entering Austria (find “pre-travel-clearance-form” here).
+Furthermore, poeple without proof of a negative PCR test, vaccination/past covid infection need to register digitally before entering Austria (find “pre-travel-clearance-form” here).
 Further,

 Further information can be found on the website of the Austrian Ministry for Social Affairs, Health, Care and Consumer Protection.